 Godzilla's chubbiness can be pretty funny during his fight scenes-when he's being ganged up on by the two Mutos, it looks like a fat guy doing martial arts while getting attacked by two other opponents.

-When the Brody's are poking around their old house looking for the missing floppy discs, there's a "Blink and You'll Miss It" moment where Ford is looking at a glass tank in what was once his room, and you can see that the tank is labelled "MOTHRA."
+When the Brody's are poking around their old house looking for the missing ZIP discs, there's a "Blink and You'll Miss It" moment where Ford is looking at a glass tank in what was once his room, and you can see that the tank is labelled "MOTHRA."

 Godzilla ignoring the multiple ships accompanying him as he swims across the Pacific.
 It just perfectly illustrates how the Big G gives no damns about military weaponry.

-Overlaps with awesome, but in the scene where the male MUTO is flying through San Francisco, and Godzilla reaches the city himself, when he stands up and stares down the MUTO, his posture, snarl, his whole body language is as if to say, "You really thought you were gonna hide from me, asshole?"
+Overlaps with awesome, but in the scene where the male MUTO is flying through San Francisco, and Godzilla reaches the city himself, when he stands up and stares down the MUTO, his posture, snarl, his whole body language is as if to say "BRING IT ON!"